A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Related Work

 where $N_{v}$ is the set of all nodes that $v$ has met since the reception of $p$. $\tau^{p}_{v}$ is the delegation threshold that $v$ knowns for $p$, i.e., the highest utility recorded so far among the nodes that received $p$.
 The idea here is clear; there is no point in replicating a packet to $u$ if another node with a higher utility already has the packet.
 COORD~\cite{COORDconf} builds on the idea of DF to further reduce replication without impacting delivery efficiency.
 It makes the observation that $\tau^{p}_{v}$ captures only $v$'s perspective of the highest utility among the packet carriers.
-Therefore, it enables carrier nodes to coordinate their views, i.e., exchange their thresholds, and this results to significant performance improvements.
+Therefore, it enables carrier nodes to coordinate their views, i.e., exchange their thresholds, to obtain a more accurate view of the actual threshold in the network.
+More specifically, a packet carrier $v$ can take advantage of recurrent contacts with a node $u$ to update its own threshold based on $u$'s threshold.
+That is, instead of setting its threshold as $\tau^{p}_{v}=\!\max_{k \in N_{v}}\{U_{k}(d)\}$, like in the DF case, it updates its threshold as

+In this way, $v$ incorporates $u$'s knowledge into $\tau^{p}_{v}$ and can reduce replication because it has a more accurate view of the highest utility among packet carriers.
 Finally, Gao et al.~\cite{Redundancy} also focus on limiting packet redundancy.
 However, this approach is applicable only to a small class of utility metrics.

+All the aforementioned routing protocols share a common ground; they take advantage of a node's contact history to set up the routing strategy.
+Another very interesting and promising routing approach, applicable to networks that exhibit a social structure, is to exploit not only the node's contact history but also other social information that is available about the network nodes (e.g., Facebook friends or interest of network participants).
+Algorithms in this class~\cite{ml-sor,peoplerank,mobiclique,sprint}, which is known as \textit{multi-layer social network routing}, exhibit improved routing performance provided that multi-layer social network information is available.
+There are also available experimental traces that provide multi-layer social information~\cite{unical14,SigComm-dataset}.

+Our work focuses on algorithms that exploit only a node's contact history and more specifically on ``dynamic" replication schemes due to their capacity to accommodate networks of diverse characteristics.
+Our key observation is that, contrary to other schemes that make replication decisions using simple pair-wise comparisons such as in (\ref{relative_criterion}) and (\ref{delegation_criterion}), we can exploit utility information from across the network and optimize the replication process by employing the clustering of observed utility values.
+We discuss our approach in detail in the following section.